Sabrina Fair: Plot

 Sabrina Fairchild is the daughter of a chauffeur to the wealthy Larrabee family, who live in a mansion on the North Shore of Long Island.
 Returning from a stay in Paris after working as the private secretary to the "Assistant Economic Commissioner Office of Special Representative for Europe Economic Cooperation Administration", she presents herself as a young woman of beauty, charm, incredible sophistication and zest for living, so different from the domestic's daughter the family had largely ignored.
 She proclaims her desire "to do everything and see everything, sense everything; to know that life is an enormous experience and must be used.
 To be in the world, and of the world, and never stand aside and watch."

 Although she once had a crush on David Larrabee, the young playboy of the family, and returns to America with a wealthy French suitor in tow, she finds herself drawn to Linus Larrabee, whose intelligence, lack of sentimentality, and knowledge of the world stimulate her.
-She, out of all the Larabees, sees something about Linus.
-When it's revealed that Sabrina's father has amassed a fortune on the stock market over the past decades, she wants to return to Paris, which she feels is her home.
+He, of all the Larabees, is the one she is attracted by.
+When it is revealed that Sabrina's father has amassed a fortune on the stock market over the past decades, she wants to return to Paris, which she feels is her home.
 As her financial, as well as intellectual, equal, she falls in love with Linus.

 The title cites John Milton's song from his masque Comus (1634), which is quoted in the play:

 With its patrician setting, witty dialogue, and development of a romantic plot between two clever and committed idealists across class lines, Sabrina Fair has much in common with Philip Barry's 1928 comedy Holiday.